Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 • read-only: Login access, including most show commands.

 Note: The admin and recovery user accounts cannot be authenticated remotely using TACACS.
-These accounts are always authenticated locally to prevent administrative access from being lost in case a remote AAA server is not available.
+These accounts are always authenticated locally to prevent administrative access from being lost in case a remote AAA server is unavailable.

-The admin group provides full access to all network resources, while the read-only group provides read-only access to all network resources.
+The admin group provides complete access to all network resources, while the read-only group provides read-only access to all network resources.

 DANZ Monitoring Fabric also supports communication with a remote AAA server (TACACS+ or RADIUS).
 The following summarizes the options available for each function: